fbohz/fbohz.github.io/_posts/2020-07-06-node_express_baby_steps.markdown

 Now you can use `req.requestTime` in any body of any request!
 There are many middlewares out there you don't have to manually create them yourself.
 It will make your life and development much easier.

 So as you grow your application, you wanna separate concerns.
 App.js then focuses mostly on middleware declarations using `.use()`.
-Also there should be a server.js files that deals with just starting the server and server configurations.
-Checkout such files in the [YBZ repo](https://github.com/fbohz/ybz-backend-node-express).
+Also there should be a server.js file that deals with just starting the server and server configurations.
+Checkout such file in the [YBZ repo](https://github.com/fbohz/ybz-backend-node-express).

 **The Importance of Middlewares in Express**